 - IELTS 7.0, with subscores of 6.5 for all four subscores, OR,

-The deadline to apply for Fall 2018 has passed.
+The deadline to apply for Fall 2019 has passed.
 The next term for which you may apply to enroll is Fall 2020.
 Applications for Fall 2020 will open in August 2019.
 Application deadlines are listed below.

-- Fall Admission: December 15 for applicants who wish to be considered for financial aid from the Graduate College
+- December 15 for applicants who wish to be considered for financial aid from the Graduate College

 Click here for information on how to apply!